Reflecting Raleigh - The Next Comprehensive Plan - Marathon

 Jump To:

 What is the Civic Assembly?
-Why it matters What You Need to Know
+Why it matters Recommendations Session Information

 What is the Civic Assembly?

-We’re bringing together a mix of Raleigh residents—chosen by lottery—to reflect the full range of people across the city.
-Selected participants will meet to learn, discuss, and make recommendations on the following questions:
+We’ve brought together a mix of Raleigh residents—chosen by lottery—to reflect the full range of people across the city.
+Selected participants meet to learn, discuss, and make recommendations on the following questions:

 Raleigh is in the process of improving bus service around the city.
 How should the next Comprehensive Plan help improve access to the new service?
 What should the neighborhoods served by frequent bus service look like?